U.S. Route 66: California

-US 66 had its western terminus in California, and covered 315 mi in the state.
-The terminus was located at the Pacific Coast Highway, then US 101 Alternate and now SR 1, in Santa Monica, California.
-The highway ran through major cities such as Santa Monica, Los Angeles, and San Bernardino.
+US 66 had its western terminus in California and covered 315 mi in the state.
+The terminus was located at the Pacific Coast Highway, then US 101 Alternate and now SR 1, at Lincoln and Olympic Boulevards in Santa Monica, California.
+The highway ran through major cities such as Santa Monica, Los Angeles, Pasadena and San Bernardino.
 San Bernardino also contains one of the two surviving Wigwam Motels along US 66.
-The highway had major intersections with US 101 in Hollywood, I-5 in Los Angeles, I-15, and I-40 in Barstow, and US 95 in Needles.
+The highway had major intersections with US 101 in Hollywood, I-5 in Los Angeles, I-15 and I-40 in Barstow and US 95 in Needles.
 It also ran concurrent to I-40 at California's very eastern end.

 Arizona

 In Arizona, the highway originally covered 401 mi in the state.
 Along much of the way, US 66 paralleled I-40.
 It entered across the Topock Gorge, passing through Oatman along the way to Kingman.
 Between Kingman and Seligman, the route is still signed as SR 66.
 Notably, just between Seligman and Flagstaff, Williams was the last point on US 66 to be bypassed by an Interstate.
 The route also passed through the once-incorporated community of Winona.
 Holbrook contains one of the two surviving Wigwam Motels on the route.